Schokokex/addon_template_butt/README.md

 # Talents
 If you want to add a new Talents, you have to add it to the game/..../scripts/npc/npc_abilites_custom.txt , and create a file in game/..../scripts/vscripts/talents/ as like the example talent.

+To add it to the heroes you put it into startitems or you edit the kv files for each hero.

+# Filters
+You can modify some values like Damage, Heal, Gold or Experience.
+Keep the return true or the event will cancel (e.g. No Damage will be harmed)

 # Abilities
 If you want to add a new Ability, you can give it to every hero in the startitems.lua file or add it to the heroes manually inside the kv files.